Endianness: Hardware

+Many historical and extant processors use a big-endian memory representation, either exclusively or as a design option.
 The IBM System/360 uses big-endian byte order, as do its successors System/370, ESA/390, and z/Architecture.
 The PDP-10 uses big-endian addressing for byte-oriented instructions.
 The IBM Series/1 minicomputer uses big-endian byte order.
+The Motorola 6800 / 6801, the 6809 and the 68000 series of processors use the big-endian format.
+Solely big-endian architectures include the IBM z/Architecture and OpenRISC.
+The PDP-11 minicomputer, however, uses little-endian byte order, as does its VAX successor.

 The Datapoint 2200 used simple bit-serial logic with little-endian to facilitate carry propagation.
 When Intel developed the 8008 microprocessor for Datapoint, they used little-endian for compatibility.
-However, as Intel was unable to deliver the 8008 in time, Datapoint used a medium-scale integration equivalent, but the little-endianness was retained in most Intel designs, including the MCS-48 and the 8086 and its x86 successors.
-The DEC Alpha, Atmel AVR, VAX, the MOS Technology 6502 family (including Western Design Center 65802 and 65C816), the Zilog Z80 (including Z180 and eZ80), the Altera Nios II, and many other processors and processor families are also little-endian.
+However, as Intel was unable to deliver the 8008 in time, Datapoint used a medium-scale integration equivalent, but the little-endianness was retained in most Intel designs, including the MCS-48 and the 8086 and its x86 successors, including IA-32 and x86-64 processors.
+The MOS Technology 6502 family (including Western Design Center 65802 and 65C816), the Zilog Z80 (including Z180 and eZ80), the Altera Nios II, the Atmel AVR, the Andes Technology NDS32, the Qualcomm Hexagon, and many other processors and processor families are also little-endian.

-The Motorola 6800 / 6801, the 6809 and the 68000 series of processors used the big-endian format.